-2.3 Pre-Master programme
+2.3 PRE-MASTER'S PROGRAMME

-For students who cannot be admitted directly, a Pre-Master programme is defined.
+For students who cannot be admitted directly, a Pre-Master's programme is defined.

-- Students with a degree from a University of Applied Sciences (HBO) in Civil Engineering (or comparable) can do a half year long Pre-Master programme of 30 EC.
-Please check the website for information. - Students can only be admitted after completion of the full Pre-Master programme within no longer than a single year after starting the programme. - Students that would like to enter the 4TU CME programme after completion of the Pre-Master programme, have to take the entire Pre-Master programme at 1 location. - Some students who come from a different Bachelor programme within the UT or within the Netherlands have to do a tailor made Pre-Master programme in consultation with the Pre-Master coordinator. - Students with a Dutch university education other than the Bachelor Civil Engineering can compensate their deficiencies (with a maximum of 15 EC) during their Master programme; however, the courses they take to compensate their deficiencies are extracurricular and are on top of the 120 EC of the Master programme.
+- Students with a degree from a Dutch University of Applied Sciences (HBO) in Civil Engineering (or comparable) can do a half year long Pre-Master's programme of 30 EC.
+Please check the website for information. - Students can only be admitted after completion of the full Pre-Master's programme within no longer than a single year after starting the programme. - Students that would like to enter the 4TU CME programme after completion of the Pre-Master's programme, have to take the entire Pre-Master programme's at 1 location. - Some students who come from a different Bachelor programme within the UT or within the Netherlands have to do a tailor made Pre-Master programme's in consultation with the Pre-Master coordinator.